8go/matrix-commander/README.md

                         send messages or files when you verify.
   -x RENAME_DEVICE, --rename-device RENAME_DEVICE
                         Rename the current device to the new device name provided.
-No other operations like sending,
-                        listening, or verifying are allowed when renaming the device.
+No other operations like sending, listening, or verifying are allowed when renaming the device.
+  --version             Print version information.
+After printing version
+                        information program will continue to run.
+This is useful for having version number in the log files.
 ```

 # Features